scharlau/Story_Generator/README.md

 This will create a new rails application for you to use in this exercise.

+Move the terminal into the 'story' directory with

+    cd story

 To use Faker you need install the Faker gem with:

     gem install faker